Upcoming & Recent Events:

 7th July, Remaking Ancient Greek & Roman Myths in the twenty-first century, Reading and Q & A, OU Centre in London, Hawley Crescent Camden, London NW1.
 Times & details to follow.
 More information here

-16 September, Lyric: Ancient & Modern, In conversation/Reading, Ertegun House, Oxford
+16 September, Lyric: Ancient & Modern, Reading & talk, Ertegun House, Oxford

 13 October, Ashdown Forest: A Celebration, Reading, Ashdown Forest Centre, Forest Row, East Sussex